OlegKuts/FinanceUA/README.md

 Expected Result:

 Counted Average values, sholud be equal to Average values from Summary table.
-Also Maximum, Minumum and Optimal values should be equal.
+Maximum, Minumum and Optimal values should be equal too.

 Actual Result:

 Counted Average values, are different from Average values from Summary table.
-As a result, it can also affect Maximum, Minumum and Optimal values.
+As a result, it may also affect Maximum, Minumum and Optimal values.